 Study Abroad.
-During the summer term of the junior year, Honors Students are offered the opportunity to study abroad.
-Fifteen hours of credit are given for this study in Europe, which may be substituted for certain courses in the Social Sciences and Humanities.
-A detailed description of the European Study is printed and is available in brochure form by writing to: The Department of History, European Study Tour, College of the Arts and Sciences, the University of Northern Colorado, Greeley, Colorado, 80631.
-An Asiatic Study Tour is also offered and carries fifteen hours of credit.
-For further information write College of Education, University of Northern Colorado, Greeley, Colorado, 80631.
+During the summer term of the junior and senior year, Honors Students are offered the opportunity to study abroad.
+Fifteen hours of credit are given for this experience, which may be substituted for certain courses in the Social Sciences and Humanities.
+A detailed description of an Asiatic Study Tour may be obtained by writing The College of Education, University of Northern Colorado, Greeely, Colorado 80639.